Kōji (food): History

-麹 (Chinese qū, Japanese kōji) which means mold used in fermented foods, was first mentioned in the Zhouli (Rites of the Zhou dynasty) in China in 300 BCE.
+麹 (qū, kōji), which means mold used in fermented foods, was first mentioned in the Zhouli (Rites of the Zhou dynasty) in China in 300 BCE.
 Its development is a milestone in Chinese food technology, for it provides the conceptual framework for three major fermented soy foods: soy sauce, jiang/miso, and douchi, not to mention grain-based wines (including Japanese sake and Chinese huangjiu) and li (the Chinese forerunner of Japanese amazake).
 The process of making rice wine and fermented bean paste using molds was first documented in the 4th century B.C.

-In 725 AD the Japanese book Harima no Kuni Fudoki ('Geography and Culture of the Harima Province') first mentioned kōji outside of China and described that the Japanese produced kōji with fungal spores from the air.
+In 725 AD the Japanese book Harima no Kuni Fudoki (Geography and Culture of the Harima Province) first mentioned kōji outside of China and described that the Japanese produced kōji with fungal spores from the air.
 Around the 10th century, the kōji production method underwent a change and moved from the natural sowing system in rice to the so-called tomodane.
 This involved cultivating kōji until spores were released and using the spores to start a new batch of production.
 In the Meiji era, the integration of new microbiological techniques made it possible to isolate and propagate kōji in pure cultures for the first time.
 These advances facilitated the improvement of fungal culture quality and the selection of desirable characteristics.

 It later became known that Kōji comprises different species of Aspergillus.
 Aspergillus oryzae was first described in 1878 as Eurotium oryzae Ahlb. and in 1883 as Aspergillus oryzae (Ahlb.)
 Cohn.
 Aspergillus luchuensis was first described in 1901 by Tamaki Inui at the University of Tokyo.
-Genichiro Kawachi isolated a colourless mutant of A. luchuensis (black Kōji) in 1918 and named it Aspergillus kawachii (white Kōji).
-Aspergillus sojae was first described as a distinct species in Kōji in 1944.
-Initially, Aspergillus sojae was considered a variety of Aspergillus parasiticus because, unlike the other fungi of Kōji, it had never been isolated from the soil.
+Genichiro Kawachi isolated a colourless mutant of A. luchuensis (black kōji) in 1918 and named it Aspergillus kawachii (white kōji).
+Aspergillus sojae was first described as a distinct species in kōji in 1944.
+Initially, Aspergillus sojae was considered a variety of Aspergillus parasiticus because, unlike the other fungi of kōji, it had never been isolated from the soil.